bohlinger/wavy/docs/tutorials.rst

 .. note::

    Even though it is possible to access a time period, **wavy** is not yet optimized to do so and the process will be slow.
-The reason being the ambiguous use of lead times.
+The reason, being the ambiguous use of lead times, will be improved in future versions.

 6. read in-situ observations (.d22 and netcdf/thredds)
 ######################################################